 Well-Educated Human Resources

-Barbados' world class educational system produces a highly skilled, English-speaking work force comprising approximately 142,300 people.
+Barbados' world class educational system produces a highly skilled, English-speaking work force comprising approximately 141,700 people (Barbados Economic and Social Report).
 Investors can readily access the services of tax advisors, reputable international banks, global accounting firms, lawyers and management companies offering the full range of corporate services.

 Education is based on the British model and is compulsory for children from age 5 to 16 years old.
 The government provides free primary and secondary education as well as free university education for nationals.
 This means that approximately 20% of government's annual budget is dedicated to expenditure on education.
 There are also private schools, which provide education on a fee-paying basis.
 Click here to read More....